 Advisors are critical to the success of any high performing Best Buddies chapter.
 This year, we are excited to offer two tracks for chapter advisors.

-The general Advisors track offers training opportunities specific to the roles advisors play in the Best Buddies chapter.
-Speakers, collaborative educational experiences, and panel discussions are specifically cultivated to provide teachers with the strategies and resources needed to effectively manage and empower the student leaders of the Best Buddies movement. ($350 registration fee)
+The Advisors track offers training opportunities specific to the role advisors play in the Best Buddies chapter.
+Speakers, collaborative educational experiences, and panel discussions are specifically cultivated to provide teachers with the strategies and resources needed to effectively manage and empower the student leaders of the Best Buddies movement.
+The registration fee for this training is $350.

-The Advanced Advisors track offers all of the above, as well as exclusive conference sessions and the additional benefit of continuing education certificates for attending advisors.
-Certificates will be provided for 10 hours of professional development in the areas of leadership, postsecondary transition programming, social and emotional learning, activity planning, mission advancement and program management. ($650 registration fee)
+The Advisors Continuing Education track offers all the above, as well as exclusive conference sessions and the additional benefit of continuing education certificates for attending advisors.
+Certificates will be provided for 10 hours of professional development in the areas of leadership, postsecondary transition programming, social and emotional learning, activity planning, mission advancement and program management.
+The registration fee for this training is $650.

 Advisor Training Learning Outcomes